Insurgency in Khyber Pakhtunkhwa: Peace prospects and developments

 Under the 2006–15 program, a nine-year project, over $2.06 billion would be spend for the economic reconstruction of the FATA region, with the U.S. Government has pledged to provide $750 million over a period of 5 years.
 Since 2010, the engineering units of army, the Frontier Works Organisation (FWO) and Corps of Engineers and Military Engineering Service, have been active in the area to reconstruct the war-torn areas.
 Major operations were carried out by the FWO to complete the wide canvas of works, including construction of over 400 km roads, dams, canals and hydroelectric works.
 The engineering units commenced the work on Gomal Zam Dam in Waziristan with the help of the local tribal people who were employed for this mega project.
 The Pakistan Army started the political and educational activities after rebuilding the damaged schools and colleges in Waziristan and gave admissions to as many as young tribal teenagers and young men and women in the army institutions since August 2011.

-In 2017, Pakistan started constructing a fence along the 2,611-kilometer (1,622-mile) border with Afghanistan to prevent cross-border militant attacks.
-By August 2021, 90% of the border barrier between the two countries - consisting of 4 meters (13 feet) high chain-link double fences separated by a 2-meter (6.5-foot) space filled with concertina wire coils - was completed.
+Khyber-Pakhtunkhwa-FATA Merger

+Since the independence of Pakistan from the United Kingdom in 1947, the seven districts of the Federally Administered Tribal Areas (FATA) were governed by political officers appointed by the President of Pakistan.
+The PA had near absolute power over their tribal districts.
+However, Twenty-fifth Amendment to the Constitution of Pakistan merged FATA with Khyber-Pakhtunkhwa, turning seven agencies of FATA into the seven districts.
+The amendment replaced colonial era Frontier Crimes Regulation with the FATA Interim Governance Regulation, 2018, effectively enforcing Constitution of Pakistan on the territories of the erstwhile FATA.

+Twenty-fifth Amendment has proven to be a game changer in the Insurgency of Khyber-Pakhtunkhwa as the area which were acting as fortress for the insurgency has been fallen under the local administration of Khyber-Pakhtunkhwa.
+The provincial and federal departments have established their presence and started to consolidate control of Pakistan over these areas which were out of Pakistani jurisdiction.
+Around 37,428 policemen were recruited and deployed in tribal districts after training to maintain law and order.